denodrivers/postgres/docs/README.md

 dealing with development databases or versions of Postgres that didn't support TLS encrypted connections.

-Sadly, stablishing a TLS connection in the way Postgres requires it isn't possible without the `Deno.startTls` API, which is currently marked as unstable.
-This is a situation that will be solved once this API is stabilized, however I don't have an estimated time of when that might happen.

 ##### About invalid TLS certificates

 There is a miriad of factors you have to take into account when using a